Internal rate of return: Capital management

-Corporations use internal rate of return to evaluate share issues and stock buyback programs.
-A share repurchase proceeds if returning capital to shareholders has a higher internal rate of return than candidate capital investment projects or acquisition projects at current market prices.
+Corporations use IRR to evaluate share issues and stock buyback programs.
+A share repurchase proceeds if returning capital to shareholders has a higher IRR than candidate capital investment projects or acquisition projects at current market prices.
 Funding new projects by raising new debt may also involve measuring the cost of the new debt in terms of the yield to maturity (internal rate of return).

 Private equity

 IRR is also used for private equity, from the limited partners' perspective, as a measure of the general partner's performance as investment manager.
 This is because it is the general partner who controls the cash flows, including the limited partners' draw-downs of committed capital.

 Calculation

-Given a collection of pairs (time, cash flow) representing a project, the net present value is a function of the rate of return.
+Given a collection of pairs (time, cash flow) representing a project, the NPV is a function of the rate of return.
 The internal rate of return is a rate for which this function is zero, i.e. the internal rate of return is a solution to the equation NPV = 0 (assuming no arbitrage conditions exist).

 Given the (period, cash flow) pairs ($n$, $C_n$) where $n$ is a non-negative integer, the total number of periods $N$, and the $\operatorname{NPV}$, (net present value); the internal rate of return is given by $r$ in: